Traveling To Paris With Your Dog: Everything You Need To Know Now

-Ok guys.
+Okay, guys.
 This post is a big one.
-Months before I left to Paris, I was online doing SO much research on how to bring your dog to Europe.
-The one thing I noticed is that a lot of the info is scattered and sometimes hard to read, boring or complicated.
-Also, a lot of people are misinformed thinking that dogs must be in quarantine when traveling internationally.
-That is not the case — as long as you do the steps and paperwork then you’re good to go.
-Surprisingly, when we landed and went through Customs at the Paris airport I was never stopped or asked for Fira’s paperwork.
-Just breezed right through–I was shocked!
-The only times the paperwork was looked at was at the check-in at each airline.
-You can find my step-by-step travel checklist to save or print here.
+Months before I left for Paris, I was online doing SO much research on how to bring your dog to Europe.
+The one thing I noticed is that a lot of the info on traveling to Paris with your dog is scattered and sometimes hard to read, boring or complicated.
+I’ve heard a lot of people say that dogs must be in quarantine when traveling internationally.
+That is not the case — as long as you follow the steps and paperwork then you’re good.
+Go ahead, bring your dog to Paris and c’est la vie!

-Your pet’s microchip must be 15 digits.
-If you have something different, then you must get them microchipped with a 15 digit microchip OR bring your own scanner.
-Personally, I think bringing your own scanner is the best bet, as it’s less than $90 and your dog doesn’t need to have 2 microchips on his body.
+Your pet’s microchip must be 15 digits long in order to travel to Paris with your dog.
+If you have something different, then you must get your dog microchipped with a 15-digit microchip OR bring your own scanner.
+Personally, I think bringing your own scanner is the best bet, so your dog doesn’t need to have 2 microchips implanted in their body.

 If you do decide to get a separate microchip implanted, then your pup must get a new rabies vaccine at least 21 days before travel.
 Hold onto the signed certificate.

 If your original microchip is good, or you’re bringing a scanner and the rabies vaccine is up to date, then just make sure to bring their signed rabies certificate.